Kelicious/faster_rcnn/README.md

 This project is a Keras implementation of Faster-RCNN.
 It can use VGG16, ResNet-50, or ResNet-101 as the base architecture.
 It has been trained on the PASCAL VOC 2007/2012 object detection image sets, as well as the KITTI 2D object detection set for self-driving vehicles.

+See the [Project Report](project_report.pdf) for more information on implementation details.

 ## Video Demo

 [![ResNet-50 Demo](https://img.youtube.com/vi/OrxENIKjaOI/0.jpg)](https://www.youtube.com/watch?v=OrxENIKjaOI)